Greene County, Mississippi: 2000 census

-As of the 2020 United States census, there were 13,530 people, 3,925 households, and 2,624 families residing in the county.

 Government and infrastructure

 The Mississippi Department of Corrections South Mississippi Correctional Institution is located in an unincorporated area of Greene County; it has a Leakesville postal address.
 It opened in 1990.
 In the early 21st century, it has an inmate population of more than 3,000 men, which has added markedly to the total population of the county.
 Its inmates constitute approximately 21 percent of the state's total prisoners.
 Numerous residents of the rural county are employed at the prison.

 Greene County has, since the 1970s, been a solid Republican stronghold.
 The last Democratic presidential candidate to carry the county was Jimmy Carter in 1976.